[1] 150 162 155 157Indexing is done through brackets:

 - Replace the first element by a missing value and give the position of all elements less than 30.

-that takes as inputs two vectors \(x=(x_1,\ldots,x_n)\) and \(w=(w_1,\ldots,w_n)\) and computes the weighted mean \[ \frac{1}{\sum_{i=1}^n w_i}\sum_{i=1}^nw_ix_i \]
+- Write a function weighted_averagethat takes as inputs two vectors \(x=(x_1,\ldots,x_n)\) and \(w=(w_1,\ldots,w_n)\) and computes the weighted mean \[ \frac{1}{\sum_{i=1}^n w_i}\sum_{i=1}^nw_ix_i \]